choudesu/custom-death-messages/README.md

 - **World-scoped broadcast** — optionally limit death messages to the world the player died in
 - **Suppress messages** — set any cause to an empty list `[]` to hide those death messages entirely
 - **Death combo system** — LoL-style kill streak tracker with configurable milestones, gradient labels, and a combo-breaker broadcast
+- **Per-player custom messages** — players can set their own death message that overrides all other messages, including combo milestones
 - **Live reload** — `/cdm reload` reloads the config without restarting

 ## Requirements